larpon/jni/README.md

 ### Android

-The `jni` module also supports interoperability with both Java and Kotlin on Android.
+The `jni` module also supports interoperability with both Java on Android.

 To build the Android example you'll need a working version of [`vab`](https://github.com/vlang/vab).